csetowhid/Ubuntu-Environment-Setup-For-Laravel/README.md

-# Ubuntu Eenvironment Ssetup For laravel
+# Ubuntu Eenvironment Setup For laravel

 Before Running Any Command You Need To Run